How To Replace A Toilet Wax Ring

 Butt we all use them…

 We really needed to replace the wax ring on our toilet and I thought you might need a quick how-to, so I thought it would be a great place to start.
 It’s actually pretty simple.
 We’ve done it several times.
 We like to put new toilets in whenever we move into a new house.
 We’ve moved lots.
 It adds up.
-However, we realize some may not have moved even once, and don’t know as to why there toilet or running water isn’t actually running.
-If you’d rather get into your new home and do everything properly, then look into the professional plumbing service similar to AJ Alberts Plumbing: Plumber In Inver Grove Heights MN for example, or look for another company local to you and your new property.

 How To Replace The Wax Ring On A Toilet